HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/index.md

 {: .text-center}

 <div style="margin-left:10%; margin-right:10%; text-align: center">
-  The HippoCampus is an autonomous underwater vehicle for underwater exploration.
-Due to the small frame size HippoCampus can be used in industrial container to measure environmental factors, e.g. ph-value.
+  HippoCampus is a micro autonomous underwater vehicle that is partially manufactured with a 3D printer.
+HippoCampus is a development platform for underwater exploration.
+Due to the small frame size HippoCampus can be used in waters as well as in industrial container to measure environmental factors, e.g. ph-value.
 </div>